fhamborg/news-please/README.md

     ...

     # Credentials used  for authentication (supports CA-certificates):

     use_ca_certificates = False           # True if authentification needs to be performed ca_cert_path = '/path/to/cacert.pem'
     client_cert_path = '/path/to/client_cert.pem'
     client_key_path = '/path/to/client_key.pem'
     username = 'root'
     secret = 'password'

+### Postgresql

+news-please allows for storing of articles to a Postgresql database, including the versioning feature.
+In the [`config.cfg`] file add the PostgresqlStorage pipeline and adjust database credentials:

+    [Scrapy]

+    ITEM_PIPELINES = {
+                   'newsplease.pipeline.pipelines.ArticleMasterExtractor':100,
+                   'newsplease.pipeline.pipelines.PostgresqlStorage':350
+                 }

+    [Postgresql]

+    # Postgresql-Connection required for saving meta-informations
+    host = localhost
+    port = 5432
+    database = 'news-please'
+    user = 'user'
+    password = 'password'

 ### What's next?
 We have collected a bunch of useful information for both [users](https://github.com/fhamborg/news-please/wiki/user-guide)  and [developers](https://github.com/fhamborg/news-please/wiki/developer-guide).
 As a user, you will most likely only deal with two files: [`sitelist.hjson`](https://github.com/fhamborg/news-please/wiki/user-guide#sitelisthjson) (to define sites to be crawled) and [`config.cfg`](https://github.com/fhamborg/news-please/wiki/configuration) (probably only rarely, in case you want to tweak the configuration).

 ## Wiki and support (also, how to open an issue)
 You can find more information on usage and development in our [wiki](https://github.com/fhamborg/news-please/wiki)!
 Before contacting us, please check out the wiki.
 If you still have questions on how to use news-please, please create a new [issue](https://github.com/fhamborg/news-please/issues) on GitHub.
 Please understand that we are not able to provide individual support via email.
 We think that help is more valuable if it is shared publicly so that more people can benefit from it.

 ### Issues
 For bug reports, we ask you to use the Bug report template.
 Make sure you're using the latest version of news-please, since we cannot give support for older versions.
 Unfortunately, we cannot give support for issues or questions sent by email.

 ### Donation
 Your donations are greatly appreciated!
 They will free me up to work on this project more, to take on tasks such as adding new features, bug-fix support, and addressing further concerns with the library.

 * [GitHub Sponsors](https://github.com/sponsors/fhamborg)
 * [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XX272QZV9A2FN&source=url)